Fair Hiring Guide

 - Appropriate recruiting area (i.e., local, regional, national)

-- Reasonable initial review period (2 weeks is the minimum period)
+- Reasonable initial review period (2 weeks is the minimum period, 3 to 4 weeks provides more time to attract a wider applicant pool)

 - Free and paid advertising

-- Networking opportunities (e.g., Your LinkedIn profile, professional organizations, colleagues at other higher ed institutions)
+- Networking opportunities (e.g., Your LinkedIn profile, professional organizations, affinity groups, colleagues at other higher ed institutions)

 Ideally, advertising plans should be finalized, and a purchase order should be obtained, prior to the posting of a recruitment.
 See Recruitment Advertising Overview for more information.
-The Talent Acquisition Team strives to identify advertising plans prior to the posting of a recruitment - you can contact us at staffads@ucsc.edu for information about developing an advertising plan.
-We encourage you to make contact us them as soon as the job description has been written.
+If you are interested in advertising, as soon as the job description has been approved we encourage you to contact us at staffads@ucsc.edu for information about developing an advertising plan.

 Frequently Asked Questions (FAQ)